kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson3_Using_APPLY.md

     SELECT
         CASE
             WHEN main_analysis.EmployeeCount = 0 THEN 'HIRING'
-            WHEN main_analysis.BudgetUtilizationStatus = 'High Salary Utilization' THEN 'BUDGET_REVIEW'
+            WHEN main_analysis.BudgetUtilizationStatus = 'High BaseSalary Utilization' THEN 'BUDGET_REVIEW'
-            WHEN main_analysis.BudgetUtilizationStatus = 'Very Low Salary Utilization' THEN 'EXPANSION' ELSE 'OPTIMIZATION'
+            WHEN main_analysis.BudgetUtilizationStatus = 'Very Low BaseSalary Utilization' THEN 'EXPANSION' ELSE 'OPTIMIZATION'
         END AS RecommendationCategory,
         CASE
-            WHEN main_analysis.EmployeeCount = 0 THEN 'Consider hiring employees for this department' WHEN main_analysis.BudgetUtilizationStatus = 'High Salary Utilization' THEN 'Review budget allocation or salary structure'
+            WHEN main_analysis.EmployeeCount = 0 THEN 'Consider hiring employees for this department' WHEN main_analysis.BudgetUtilizationStatus = 'High BaseSalary Utilization' THEN 'Review budget allocation or BaseSalary structure'
-            WHEN main_analysis.BudgetUtilizationStatus = 'Very Low Salary Utilization' THEN 'Opportunity for team expansion or salary increases'
+            WHEN main_analysis.BudgetUtilizationStatus = 'Very Low BaseSalary Utilization' THEN 'Opportunity for team expansion or BaseSalary increases'
             ELSE 'Continue monitoring and optimize as needed' END AS Recommendation
 ) AS recommendations